 Are you starting to see a pattern here yet?

-Let’s get to the 10 ways to deal with stress…
+Let’s get to the ten ways to deal with stress…

 10 Ways to deal with stress

-Now we already know that everyone deals with stress differently but I want to share with you a 10 ways to deal with stress that just might help you next time you are freaking out about something.
+Now we already know that everyone deals with stress differently, but I want to share with you ten ways to deal with stress that just might help you next time you are freaking out about something.

 Stop and take a few breaths before you react.
-Take a step back and away from the situation, go in another room if you have to, sit down and breathe, nice and easily.
+Take a step back and away from the situation, go to another room if you have to, sit down, and breathe nice and easy.

 Mother Nature cares for and loves us.
 Get outside and take a walk.
 The fresh air will clear your head and help you calm down.